Twix53791/openwith-fzf/README.md

 # openwith-fzf
 Very simple, fast and reliable bash script to display an "openwith" menu with fzf.

 This script been designed with the intention of providing an "open with" kind of menu in contexts like [`ranger`](https://github.com/ranger/ranger) or [`fzf-nova`](https://github.com/gotbletu/shownotes/tree/master/fzf_nova).
-It is just a shell command which takes a list of file paths as arguments and displays a list of applications able to open these files in fzf.
+It is just a shell command which takes a list of file paths as arguments and displays a list of applications able to open these files in [`fzf`](https://github.com/junegunn/fzf).
 Then, it is possible to select in fzf the opening application and the script opens the files with this application.

 ## Use